The Lawless

-The Lawless is a 1950 American film noir directed by Joseph Losey and features Macdonald Carey, Gail Russell and Johnny Sands.
+The Lawless (also released as The Dividing Line) is a 1950 American film directed by Joseph Losey and featuring Macdonald Carey, Gail Russell and Johnny Sands.

-A newspaper editor in California becomes concerned about the plight of the state's fruit pickers, mostly immigrants from Mexico.
-Film critic Thom Andersen identified The Lawless as one example of film gris, a more cynical variety of film noir with leftist themes.
-The film was also released as The Dividing Line.
+The plot concerns a crusading newspaper editor in California who becomes concerned about the plight of fruit pickers, mostly immigrants from Mexico.

 Plot

 California fruit picker Paul Rodriguez hopes to someday have a farm of his own.
 When his friend Lopo Chavez has a car accident, he is insulted with a racial slur by Joe Ferguson, a passenger in the other car.
 Joe's father disapproves of this bigotry.

 Lopo visits his friend Sunny Garcia, whose family publishes a Spanish-language paper called La Luz.

-At a dance, Sunny is introduced to Larry Wilder, editor of "The Union", who once was a big-city newspaper reporter.
+At a dance, Sunny is introduced to Larry Wilder, editor of The Union, who once was a big-city newspaper reporter.
 A racially heated fight breaks out at the dance.
-Paul accidentally strikes Peters, a policeman.
-Joe is also arrested.
+Paul accidentally strikes Peters, a policeman, and Joe is also arrested.
 A reporter who works for Larry depicts the incident to a Stockton paper as a full-scale race riot.
 Reporter Jan Dawson arrives to pursue the story.

 Peters roughs up Paul in the back seat of the police car.
 His partner tries to intervene but crashes the car and dies.
-Paul flees.
-A dragnet for him begins.
-It intensifies when a teenage farm girl, Mildred, startled at seeing Paul, falls and is knocked unconscious, after which she blames Paul for what happened.
+Paul flees, and a manhunt begins.
+It intensifies when teenage farm girl Mildred, startled at seeing Paul, falls and is knocked unconscious, after which she blames Paul for what happened.

 Larry tries to defend Paul in a newspaper article, inciting more anger.
 Lopo is attacked and a lynch mob for Paul is organized.
 The newspaper office is destroyed.
-Larry considers leaving town for good, but he is in love with Sunny, so they decide to merge their newspapers and continue to fight for what's right.
+Larry considers leaving town permanently, but he is in love with Sunny, so they decide to merge their newspapers and continue to fight for what is right.